Velleman K8200 3D Printer - The BuildBy Ben Lopez

 Soldering iron and solder

-The Velleman K8200 3D Printer Kit is an awesome (and relatively cheap) option to get you into the 3D printing game.
+The legacy Velleman K8200 3D Printer Kit was an awesome (and relatively cheap) option to get you into the 3D printing game.
 There is a bit more assembly involved in this kit than with some other 3D printers on the market, but the end result is definitely worth it.
 Although the instructions provided are clear and simple, the execution can still be time consuming, and the electrical assembly is just as lengthy as the mechanical assembly.
 The entire kit comes in a 22" x 10" x 8.5" box that's packed with all the carefully spec'd-out parts to build this machine.

 What is unique about this printer is that the platform for your printed part actually does most of the moving while the printer head only moves up and down vertically.
 The base of the printer consists of four aluminum bars, an x- and y- translating stage, and four rubber feet.
 Two aluminum bars also run vertically up both sides of the printer with another aluminum bar that moves between them, to provide a frame for the printer head to move about.
 As far as components, there are only four motors that you have to mount throughout the process, as well as corresponding "stop-switches" to limit the printer's range of movement for each degree of freedom.